Stephanie and Fred Shuman Running Track

-Featuring an unsurpassed view of nearly 100 acres of water and the Manhattan skyline, this 1.58-mile track loops around the Reservoir and is one of the most iconic running spots in the entire world.
+Featuring an unsurpassed view of nearly 100 acres of water and the Manhattan skyline, this 1.58-mile track loops around the Reservoir and is one of the most popular running destinations in the world.

-It wasn't always this popular, or as beautiful.
-Until 2003, the view of the Reservoir and cityscape was obscured by a seven-foot-high chain-link fence.
-The Central Park Conservancy restored the original fence after scuba divers discovered a piece of it in the Reservoir, commissioning a steel replica with cast-iron ornamentation.
-At just four feet high, the new fence allows for improved views and a better experience for runners and visitors.
+It wasn't always this popular, nor this beautiful.
+Until 2003, the view of the Reservoir and cityscape were obscured by a seven-foot-high chain-link fence.
+Central Park Conservancy restored the original fence after scuba divers discovered a piece of it in the Reservoir, commissioning a steel replica with cast-iron ornamentation.
+At just four feet high, the new fence opened up the view and now offers runners an unparalleled experience.

 The running track spans almost the entire width of the Park, and reaches from 86th Street to 96th Street.